New Series Adventures: Twelfth Doctor novels

 In May 2014, it was revealed that New Series Adventures would release books starring the Twelfth Doctor and Clara Oswald, which were released in September 2014.
 The titles of the released books are Silhouette, The Crawling Terror, and The Blood Cell.
 The next wave was released in September 2015, with each book under the name of the Glamour Chronicles.
 The stories featured were Deep Time, Royal Blood and Big Bang Generation; first two of these feature the Twelfth Doctor and Clara, and the latter marking first New Series Adventure appearance of Bernice Summerfield, alongside the Twelfth Doctor.

 A new wave was released in April 2017 with the arrival of Bill Potts and Nardole making a presence to prose.
 The stories featuring are Diamond Dogs, The Shining Man and Plague City.

 Thirteenth Doctor novels

-In July 2017, it was revealed that Penguin Random House would publish books featuring the 13th Doctor.
+In July 2017, it was revealed that Penguin Random House would publish books featuring the Thirteenth Doctor.

 The Good Doctor was released on 25 October 2018.

 Molten Heart was released on 8 November 2018.

 Combat Magicks was released on 22 November 2018.

 In 2018, it was announced that author David Solomons would write two novels featuring the 13th Doctor to be published by BBC Children's Books with the first book, The Secret in Vault 13, set to be released on 1 November 2018.
 The second, The Maze of Doom, was published on 30 April 2020.

-In 2020, actress Sophie Aldred released a brand-new novel featuring the 13th Doctor and Ace called At Childhood's End.
+In 2020, actress Sophie Aldred released a brand-new novel featuring the Thirteenth Doctor and Ace called At Childhood's End.

+Fifteenth Doctor novels

+In April 2024, it was announced that three novels featuring the Fifteenth Doctor with Ruby Sunday would be released; Ruby Red and Caged in June 2024, and Eden Rebellion in November 2024.

+In February 2025, two new novels were announced, with Fear Death by Water featuring the Doctor on a solo adventure, and Spectral Scream featuring new companion Belinda Chandra, both releasing in May 2025.

+In June 2025, another new novel, The Moon Cruise, also featuring Belinda, was announced, due to be released in November 2025.